-H. De Bie would like to thank E. Opdam and J. Stokman for valuable input and discussions during his visit to the Korteweg-de Vries Institute for Mathematics in Amsterdam.
-The last two authors would like to acknowledge a support of the research project MSM 0021620839 and the grant GA \v CR 201/08/0397.
+H.~De Bie would like to thank E.~Opdam and J.~Stokman for valuable input and discussions during his visit to the Korteweg--de Vries Institute for Mathematics in Amsterdam.
+This visit was supported by a~Postdoctoral Fellowship of the Research Foundation~-- Flanders (FWO).
+The last two authors would like to acknowledge support of the research grant GA \v{C}R P201/12/G028.